 As a result of implementing GASB 75, the District is reporting a net OPEB liability and deferred inflows/outflows of resources related to OPEB on the accrual basis of accounting.
-This implementation also had the effect of restating net position at December 31, 2017, from \$867,397 to (\$370,627).

-The Health District's Current Assets increased approximately \$113,600 due to increases grant funding in 2018.
-Capital Assets decreased approximately \$13,100 due to depreciation of furniture, fixtures and equipment.
-Current liabilities decreased approximately \$10,200 due to a decrease in accrued wages, benefits.
-Long-term liabilities increased approximately \$21,800 due to compensated absences.
+The Health District's Current Assets increased approximately \$289,800 due to increases grant funding in 2019.
+Capital Assets decreased approximately \$141,000 due to the sale of vehicles, depreciation of furniture, fixtures and equipment.
+Current liabilities increased approximately \$35,100 due to an increase in accrued wages, benefits.
+Long-term liabilities decreased approximately \$26,500 due to compensated absences.

-For 2018, the District reported an overall \$743,713 decrease in total net position for the District as whole.
-The unrestricted net position, the part that can be used to finance day to day operations without constraints established by debt covenants, enabling legislation, or other legal requirements decreased \$1,774,700.
-As stated above, the requirement, the District recognize a pension/OPEB liability of \$3,851,355 distorts the District's net position and unrestricted net position.
+For 2019, the District reported an overall \$620,873 decrease in total net position for the District as whole.
+The unrestricted net position, the part that can be used to finance day to day operations without constraints established by debt covenants, enabling legislation, or other legal requirements decreased \$479,900.
+As stated above, the requirement that the District recognize a pension/OPEB liability of \$5,884,656 distorts the District's net position and unrestricted net position.